hybridgroup/llama-cpp-builder/README.md

-# llama.cpp Ubuntu CUDA builds
+# llama.cpp - Ubuntu CUDA and Vulkan binaries

-This repo builds binary versions of `llama.cpp` for Ubuntu with CUDA support.
+This repo builds binary versions of `llama.cpp` for Ubuntu with CUDA and Vulkan support.

+New releases are automatically built for the latest release version of `llama.cpp`.

+## CUDA

-Currently supported build configurations:
+Currently supported CUDA build configurations:

 | CPU arch   | OS           | CUDA  | Nvidia Compute arch |
 |--------|--------------|-------|---------|